Keynote Speaker – Story Teller

 It’s Not All Fun and Games

-He is a serious, funny and entertaining keynote speaker with topical presentations that endure.
+He is a serious, yet entertaining keynote speaker on fraud and ethics; topical presentations that endure.
 He tells his story about the consequences of fraud in corporate America and the lack of ethics that cripple businesses and devastate the individuals and families involved.

 Keynote Presentations of Jerome Mayne